Issue of the Week: Population.

 In a few short years, the single largest concentration of human beings on the planet will be in Africa.

 It virtually already is.
 And yet it is the least paid attention to of issues by the media.
-There are exceptions when an explosiive crisis, such as in Sudan, occurs.
+There are exceptions when an explosive crisis, such as in Sudan, occurs.
 But while the crisis continues, the coverage does not.

 That’s about to come to an end, as the dynamics related to Africa are already, as one UN official put it, the “mother of all mega-trends” in the world.